robinhad/robinhad.github.io/_posts/2024-11-22-zno-image-eval.markdown

 venue: "arxiv"
 arxiv: https://arxiv.org/abs/2411.14647
 ---
-Here we benchmarked most of the existing multimodal models for Ukrainian language for academic performance and cultural understanding to establish an understanding what models perform best in which domains.
+Here we benchmarked most of the existing multimodal LLMs for Ukrainian language for academic performance and cultural understanding to establish an understanding what models perform best for Ukrainian in multi-modal scenario.
 We gathered a national exam dataset for this purpose.